 - 2 tablespoons melted butter

-- In a separate bowl, whisk the eggs, milk and melted butter together until well blended, then stir into the dry ingredients.
-Mix gently.
+- In a separate bowl, whisk the eggs, milk, and melted butter together until well blended.

-- Pour the batter onto a preheated griddle in 1/3 cup increments.
-Cook until bubbles form on the surface and break, then flip and cook until golden.
+- Pour the batter onto the pan or griddle in 1/3 cup increments.